 It is when a person is awake but shows no signs of consciousness.

-Upon recovery from coma, VS / UWS is characterized by return of arousal without signs of consciousness.
+After a coma, VS / UWS is characterized by a return of arousal without signs of consciousness.
 In contrast, a coma is a state that lacks awareness and wakefulness.

-Lack of awareness can only be inferred from a lack of responsiveness to the environment and not from a lack of awareness that we cannot detect through behavioral measures.
+Lack of awareness can only be inferred from a lack of responsiveness to the environment and not from a lack of understanding that we cannot detect through behavioral measures.

 For this reason, many authors have suggested that the term ‘Unresponsive wakefulness syndrome’ (UWS) (Laureys et al., 2010) or ‘post-coma unresponsiveness’ (NHMRC, 2004) are more accurate descriptive terms for the VS.